YJ0107/YJ0107/README.md

 - 👋 Hi, I’m @YJ0107
 - 👀 I’m interested in
-- 🌱 I’m currently learning Java, Python & Javascript
+- 🌱 I’m currently learning Java technologies
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...